pypy-vrc/vrc_ytdl_updater/README.md

 # VRChat youtube-dl updater

+🎉 As of VRChat build 944 (2020.06.18~), the youtube-dl auto update system has been added, so you no longer need to use it. 🎉

-There is a new release, but where is the hotfix?
-Oh please. it's too late. 😑
+~~There is a new release, but where is the hotfix?
+Oh please. it's too late. 😑~~

 ![image](https://user-images.githubusercontent.com/25771678/73131726-ab61d480-4053-11ea-919a-e523bda032a7.png)